Key takeaways

 How Is AP Calculus AB Different from AP Calculus BC?

-If you’re planning to major in engineering, physics, or math, BC may give you more placement advantages—but AB is still highly respected.
+If you’re planning to have your major in engineering, physics, or math, BC may give you more placement advantages, but AB is still highly respected.

 Top Tips from Our Expert